Suw4r/Applied-CIS-Benchmarks-to-Harden-AWS-EC2-Lab/Documentation/Methodology.md

 # Methodology

 ## Notes
--Only CAT I benchmarks will be applied since these are of the highest severity -The system contains a single root account.
+- Only CAT I benchmarks will be applied since these are of the highest severity
+- The system contains a single root account.
--Ubuntu Pro benchmarks were excluded due to budget limitations
+- Ubuntu Pro benchmarks were excluded due to budget limitations

 ## Environment Setup
 1. Created an AWS account and launched an EC2 instance